LordAmit/Brightness/README.md

 2. python3-qtpy
 3. xrandr support in your system

 `python3-qtpy` is a wrapper around Qt for Python.
-You will need either PyQt5, PyQt4, PySide2 or PySide installed in your system.
+You will need either PyQt5, PyQt4, or PySide2 installed in your system for it to work.

 ## Bugs

-Please test v2.3.
+Please test v2.4.
 Reporting bugs is appreciated.

 ## Can I have just brightness sliders - For Controlling Four displays at the same time?